 By toggling the Gridlines option from On to Off, you can disable the Line Chart Gridlines.

 - Color: You can change the Gridlines color.

 - Stroke Width: Use this to change the Gridlines width.
 Here, we changed the width from default 1 to 2 strokes.

 - Line Style: Choose the line style such as Solid, dotted, and dashed.

 By default, Line chart will display with default colors.
 Let me change the Sales Amount Line color to Brick Red, and Total Product Cost color to Green.

 Format Data Labels of a Line Chart in Power BI

 Data Labels display the Metric or Value information (Sales Amount at each point) about the Line.
-I don’t think see require a Data Labels for the Trends but you have an option.
+I don’t think you require Data Labels for the Trends, but you have an option.